mezo-org/musd/docs/README.md

 Flow of Funds

-1. Redeemer deposits MUSD into Borrower Operation contract.
+1. Redeemer deposits MUSD into TroveManager contract.
 2. MUSD is burnt.
 3. BTC is sent to the Redeemer.
 4. Redemption fee is sent to PCV.